fils/contextBuilder/schema/README.md

 # Schema notes

+## NOTE

+Much of what is here should be replaced by work being done at https://github.com/fils/CDFRegistryWG

+## About

 My first goal is to simply build a JSON-LD file that points to other records.
 My first collection of these being: